Metaswitch/clearwater-readthedocs/docs/Radius_Authentication.md

 On attempting to access a node via SSH or SFTP, a user is either expected to use a key, or to provide a password to verify their identity, and thus pass through authentication successfully.
 This process requires a locally provisioned set of authentication details for each user that the sshd process can compare to the provided credentials for verification.
 In the case of password authentication, by enabling RADIUS all user accounts can be configured centrally on a RADIUS server, or in a database said server can access, and each node can pass user credentials provided at log in across to this server to complete the authentication process.

-As the user attempting access may not exist locally on the node, which sshd requires, any unknown user is mapped to the default Ubuntu user to allow authentication to proceed correctly.
-As such, once authenticated, they will be acting as if they were the default user, but for auditing purposes it is the username provided at login that is recorded.
+As the user attempting access may not exist locally on the node, which sshd requires, any unknown user is mapped to the a single configurable user (usually the system default user) to allow authentication to proceed correctly.
+As such, all RADIUS authenticated users will be acting as this user; for auditing purposes however, the username provided at login that is recorded.

 ## Prerequisites